regb/cafesat/README.md

   * [CafeDoku](https://github.com/regb/cafedoku)

-Be sure to check which version of the library is used (in terms of commit) on each project.
+Be sure to check which version of the library is used on each project.

 Literature
 ----------